VI.2.1 "As We May Think": From Vannevar

 can be stored and recalled as "trails".
 Bush´s mechanical

-assistant to thought processes enables researchers to work out connections
+assistant for thought processes enables researchers to work out connections

 between different sources and to recall them as often as wanted.

-a new procedure to work out connections.
-With his unrealised machine he
+technically augmented cognitive procedure to work out connections.
+With

-to augment human cognitive capabilities are established in contemporary
+Machines developed to augment human cognitive capabilities are established

 At the Augmentation Research Center (Stanford Research